Skip to main content

 A listed building is any structure considered by the Secretary of State (for Digital, Culture, Media and Sport) to be 'of special architectural or historic interest'.

-If a building is listed, there are controls over the changes that can be made to a building's interior and exterior.
-Listed building consent is required for most types of work that affect the building's special architectural or historic interest and may also be required for any works to buildings within the grounds of a listed building.
+If a building is listed, there are rules about the changes that can be made to a building's interior and exterior.
+Listed building consent is needed for most types of work that affect its special architectural or historic interest.
+Consent may also be needed for any works to buildings within the grounds of a listed building.

-A leaflet has been produced to explain listed buildings and the obligations of owning one.
+A leaflet has been produced [PDF, 1.5MB] to explain listed buildings and the obligations of owning one.

-It is a criminal offence to carry out unauthorised works to a listed building.
+It is an offence to carry out unauthorised works to a listed building.
 Our planning enforcement team can take action to prosecute the owner and any other individuals responsible for the works.

 To find out if a property is a listed building, please use the South Cambridgeshire planning search map or visit Historic England’s website.
 If you are unsure whether you require consent for the work you are planning, please ask us for pre-application advice.